bartelsk/PowerDesigner/Repository/Samples/BranchSamples/README.md

 ## Running the samples
 All samples are set up as tests that can be run by the built-in `Test Explorer` of Visual Studio.
 If the `Test Explorer` window is not visible, go to the `VIEW` menu and click `Test Explorer`.

-Some samples assume the presence of certain users and/or groups, so do not run all tests at once!
-The samples are self-contained; you should first create the sample user before retrieving its properties, for example.
-There is no dependency on any existing user or group.
+Some samples assume the presence of certain branches and/or folders, so do not run all tests at once!
+The samples are self-contained; you should first run the `CreateBranch` sample before getting its permissions in the `GetBranchPermissions` sample, for example.
+There is no dependency on any existing branch.

 ## Samples overview
 This section lists the available branch samples.